 This means you’ll enjoy a high ratio of mentors to members.

-You’ll appreciate how the MCF is designed to provide personalized guidance and swift feedback.
+You’ll appreciate how the Management Consulting Career Library is designed to provide personalized guidance and swift feedback.

 Imagine Walking Into Your First Management Consultant Interview, But You Don’t Know…